-Donald Trump Says U.S. Doesn’t Need Testing System Before Re-Opening Country, Contradicting Experts
+Donald Trump Says U.S. Doesn’t Need Testing System Before Reopening Country, Contradicting Experts

 While experts are calling for the need for widespread testing before reopening the United States, President Donald Trump dismissed the idea, saying that the system in place is “the best” and a widespread testing system isn’t necessary.

-The U.S. has consistently faced a lack of testing across the nation since the novel coronavirus outbreak began.
+The U.S. has consistently faced a lack of testing since the novel coronavirus outbreak began.
 While testing has increased, experts say that it still isn’t adequate, as CNN reports.
 That testing, along with antibody testing, is likely to be an important element of limiting the spread of the disease once the social isolation recommendations across the U.S. have been lifted.

-But during his daily coronavirus briefing on Thursday, Trump dismissed the need for broader testing.
+During his daily coronavirus briefing on Thursday, Trump dismissed the need for broader testing.
 When asked if the country needed a better testing system, he replied “no.”

 “We have a great testing system.
 We have the best, right now, the best testing system in the world,” he claimed.

 “We want to have it and we’re going to see if we have it.
 Do you need it?
 No. Is it a nice thing to do?
 Yes,” Trump added.

-“We’re talking about 325 million people.
-And that’s not going to happen, as you can imagine, and it would never happen with anyone else either.”
+Trump went on to say that there are 325 million people in the country and testing everyone wasn’t feasible.

 .@Acosta: How can the administration discuss the possibility of reopening the country when the administration does not have an adequate nationwide testing system for this virus?
 Don't you need a nationwide testing system for the virus before you reopen?